mirayunos/Prediction-of-Netflix-Stock-Price/README.md

 ## Data Collection

 The dataset is sourced from Kaggle.com.
 Dataset is downloaded and uploaded back to Jupyter Notebook.
-This dataset is based on Yahoo Finance: Netflix historical price 12/16/2015 until 12/16/2019 daily price and volume.
+This dataset is based on Yahoo Finance: Netflix historical price 16th December 2015 until 16th December 2019 daily price and volume.
 There are 7 columns; Date, open, high, low, close, volume, adj close (2001, 7) each of stock.

 ## Data Understanding and Preparation

+This dataset is already clean and does not require for data wrangling process.

 * Importing Packages